grepdisc/kindfools/_pages/writeon.md

 {% comment %}

+- Please check back soon for our May WRITE ON! workshops.
 - *Thursday, February 26th 6:00pm-8:30pm* WRITE ON! on Zoom
     [Sign Up](/signups/writeon20260226/){: .btn .btn--success}
 - *Thursday, January 22nd 1:00pm-3:30pm* WRITE ON at the Frank E. Merriweather Library